App version: 0.1.0

 Invoice Factoring or Financing

 With invoice factoring, you sell your invoices to a factoring company who is then responsible for collecting payment from your customers.
 With invoice financing, you use unpaid invoices as collateral to receive cash from a lender.
-Both can be nice short-term financing options for small, B2B businesses that regularly use invoices and/or have irregular billing cycles.
+Both can be nice short-term financing options for small, B2B businesses that regularly use invoices or have irregular billing cycles.

 • Repayment term: Typically 30 to 90 days to reflect the terms set for customers paying the invoice

-• Loan amounts: Typically, a percentage—up to 100%, depending on the lender—of the amount of each invoice
+• Loan amounts: Typically, a percentage — up to 100%, depending on the lender — of the amount of each invoice

 • Interest rates: On top of a processing fee of typically 3%, the factoring fee is generally 1% to 2% of the total amount of each invoice and charged each week until the customer pays their invoice